 While other employers were not required to test their incoming employees, many began to do so under the piling pressure and financial influence of drug test manufacturers.
 Since then, the drug testing industry has relied on unproven arguments for drug testing, claiming it creates a safer workplace and increases productivity.

-So, Does CBD Show Up on a Drug Test?
+So, Does Hemp Show Up on a Drug Test?

-Whether or not CBD show up on a drug test is one of the most common questions regarding CBD.
-While CBD does not produce a “high” effect, people who have heard about CBD are often hesitant to try it due to its erroneous association with drugs like THC, which unlike CBD, does show up on a drug test.
+Whether or not Hemp show up on a drug test is one of the most common questions regarding Hemp.
+While Hemp does not produce a “high” effect, people who have heard about Hemp are often hesitant to try it due to its erroneous association with drugs like THC, which unlike Hemp, does show up on a drug test.

 Different industries and employers use different drug testing methods.
 Some methods used by employers include blood tests, mouth swab tests, hair drug tests, and the most common urine tests.